Maryborough, Queensland: Sport

+Maryborough will host the 2032 Olympic and Paralympic Archery events.

-Rugby League is popular in Maryborough.
+Rugby league is popular in Maryborough.
 The premier club is the Maryborough Wallaroos, which competes in the Queensland Rugby League Central Division Bundaberg Rugby League competition.
 The team won the Bundaberg competition in 2009 and won the Fraser Coast Rugby League competition in 2010 and 2011 after moving into that competition.

-Association football is very popular; there are 5 clubs located in Maryborough and affiliated with Football Maryborough - Doon Villa, Granville, Maryboough West, Sunbury and Tinana.
-These clubs offer football for all ages and abilities - juniors and seniors, girls and boys, women and men.
+Soccer is also popular; there are 5 clubs located in Maryborough and affiliated with Football Maryborough - Doon Villa, Granville, Maryboough West, Sunbury and Tinana.
+These clubs offer soccer for all ages and abilities - juniors and seniors, girls and boys, women and men.
 In 2021 Doon Villa celebrated 50 years since its establishment in 1971 and in 2022 their long-time rivals Sunbury will celebrate 50 years since their establishment in 1972.
-Federation Park in Banana Street, Granville is Football Maryborough's home football complex comprising 11 active fields.
+Federation Park in Banana Street, Granville is Football Maryborough's home soccer complex comprising 11 active fields.

-The Maryborough Bears Australian rules football club is based out of Federation Park and compete in the AFL Wide Bay competition since 1998.
+The Maryborough Bears Australian rules football club is based out of Federation Park and have competed in the AFL Wide Bay competition since 1998.